shalva97/kde-configuration-files/README.md

 5 - 4 - 1
 ```

-actions are defined in [ElectricBorders] and animations are in other groups, probably in [effect-*] and [TabBox].
-To Dosable them set their values to 9.
+actions are defined in [ElectricBorders] and animations are in other groups, probably in \[effect-\*] and \[TabBox\].
+To Dosable them run these [commands](https://github.com/shalva97/kde-configuration-files/blob/de8f766da881fd6de828c3ecbbeb48d8bc25fd79/setupKDE.fish#L10-L24)

 ### Window Managemet
 [Windows]